viccon/sturdyc/README.md

 our keys expires.
 To address this, `sturdyc` performs _in-flight_ tracking for every key.

-We can demonstrate this using the `GetOrFetch` function which takes a key, and a function for retrieving the data if it's not in the cache.
+We can demonstrate this using the `GetOrFetch` function which, as I mentioned before, takes a key, and a function for retrieving the data if it's not in the cache.
 The cache is going to ensure that we never have more than a single request per key:

 ```go
 	var count atomic.Int32